-“Mary Ruefle talks about the idea of madness, rack, and honey as the distillation of what it is to be an artist and to engage in the act of creating art,” he explained.
+“Mary Ruefle talks about the idea of madness, rack, and honey as the distillation of what it is to be an artist and to engage in the act of creating art,” Ammon explained.

 “I think it’s common for artists to go through periods when they’re creating that are psychologically challenging, and it’s maddening.”
-The rack represents “the torture of it that’s ongoing, that you kind of have to suffer through” and the honey, “ultimately, the reward, the sweetness of it.”
+The rack represents “the torture of it that’s ongoing, that you kind of have to suffer through” and the honey is, “ultimately, the reward, the sweetness of it.”

-Ammon has created a slew of diverse and wonderful ballets in collaboration with many different artists, including musical artists like Chimney Choir and Flobots, and poet Michael J. Henry.
+Ammon has created a slew of diverse and wonderful ballets in collaboration with many different artists, including musical acts like Chimney Choir and Flobots, and poet Michael J. Henry.

 “I ultimately decided to jump into this somewhat maddening process of creating this absurdist poem for the entire ballet that used the musical phrases as a structure,” he said.

 After devising the poem’s form, meter, and rhyme scheme, Ammon used random word generators and rhyming dictionaries to “fill in the blank canvas.”
 The resulting absurdist poem challenged him to approach his choreography differently.

 For Ammon as an artist, this was all about “disrupting my creative process and doing things that might not normally occur to me in my normal studio process with the dancers.”

 If you step into the Wonderbound studio during rehearsals, you’ll likely hear onomatopoetic interjections—pops, sighs, taps, and oomphs—used to communicate a nuance, mood, or rhythm to a movement.
 Having been born from a visceral and often nonsensical poem, this ballet lends itself well to this audible creative process.